-From a medical standpoint, what makes a woman have a heavier flow than average?
+What makes a woman have a heavier period?

 Heavy bleeding can occur at any age, but it is most common on either end of the reproductive age spectrum, during the teenage years and then again during perimenopause, when estrogen levels tend to be higher in relation to progesterone.